robotzero1/maix-image-classifier/README.md

 The model and other files with be sent as a link to your email address.

 ## Running the Detection on your Board
-Check the warning.txt in the folder you downloaded for any serious problems.
+Check the warning.txt in the folder linked in the email for any serious problems.
 I found that the labelling was wrong and I had to put this line in alphabetical order:
 labels = ["c3po", "r2d2", "vader", "yoda"]
 Copy the entire contents of the directory to a FAT (not FAT32 or exFat) formatted microSD card.
 The partition size must be less than 4GB to format a FAT partition.
 The easiest option is to use a 4GB card.
 Insert the card into the board.
 Download the firmware from this repo or download the latest from here: https://dl.sipeed.com/shareURL/MAIX/MaixPy/release/master You need a version with '_mimimum' in the filename to leave space for the model file.
-Flash the firmware in the same way as the key_gen.
+Flash the firmware in the same way as the key_gen in the first section.
 Reset the board and you should see the splash screen and then be able to test the detection.
 If it doesn't start, try connecting to a serial monitor to look for error messages.